 A check for which the bank guarantees payment.

 A type of deposit account that enables customers to deposit funds and withdraw available funds on demand, typically by writing a check or using a debit card.
-These accounts are sometimes interest-bearing.
+These are sometimes interest-bearing accounts.

 A service that provides images of canceled checks.
 Each account statement includes images of checks (up to 10 per page) that posted to the account during the statement cycle.
 You can view and print copies of the front and back of checks posted within the last 12 months by signing on to Online Banking.
 You can also request copies of checks by visiting your nearest Bank of America banking center, or by calling the customer service number on your statement.
-As it relates to the Mobile Check Deposit service, a check image is an electronic image of the front and back of a check created within Bank of America’s Mobile App using your mobile device, which is transmitted for deposit.
+As it relates to Mobile Check Deposit, a check image is an image of the front and back of a check created within Bank of America’s Mobile Banking app using your mobile device.
+The images are subsequently transmitted for deposit.

 Interest that is calculated on both the accumulated interest and the principal balance in the account.
 The more frequently interest is compounded, the higher the effective yield.

-An account created for the benefit of a minor (a person under the age of 18) with an adult as the account’s custodian.
+An account created for the benefit of a minor (a person under the age of 18 or 21 depending on state law) with an adult as the account's custodian.

-A plastic card that deducts money directly from the designated Bank of America checking account to pay for goods or services.
+A plastic card that deducts money from a designated checking account to pay for goods or services.
 It can be used anywhere Visa® or MasterCard® debit cards are accepted and no interest is charged.
 A debit card can also be used at ATMs to withdraw cash.